TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 *   detected
 *   lpCloseInvite

-**Functionality Cookies (Third Party)** **Host** **Cookie** Sales.liveperson.net HumanClickCHATKEY Sales.liveperson.net HumanClickKEY Sales.liveperson.net LivePersonID Targeting Cookies
+**Functionality Cookies (Third Party)** **Host** **Cookie** Sales.liveperson.net HumanClickCHATKEY Sales.liveperson.net HumanClickKEY Sales.liveperson.net LivePersonID Targeting Cookies **Purposes**

-*   None on this site.
+*   Detect your region via your IP address.
+*   Drop a 'do-not-track' cookie for European users.
+*   Track web behavior across Symantec websites such as campaign interactions. shopping cart activity. clicks on certain links, including but not limited to videos, white papers, chat buttons and social media interactions. etc, in order to provide you a more customized web experience, and to better promote our products and services.

+**Targeting Cookies (First Party)**

+*   _mkto_\_trk

 3.2.3.
-Cookies on SMB Micro-sites, including the following
+Cookies on SMB Micro-sites including, but not limited to, the following:

 *   http://www.emea.symantec.com/info/sepbe/uk
 *   http://www.symantec.com/content/en/uk/enterprise/media/flash/other/security-challenge